cyanzhong/xTeko/extension-scripts/animoji/README.md

 # Animoji

-Use Animoji without iMessage app!
-This project is a demo to show you how to implement feature dynamically, leverage frameworks that JSBox doesn't support.

-> Note: This project is iPhone X only.
+This is a playground that gives you Animoji outside iMessage.
+Note: This project is iPhone X only.

 # Features

-- Play with Animoji outside iMessage app
+- Play with Animoji without iMessage app
 - Record & Share video with share sheet

 # TODO